Sweet Desire, Wicked Fate

 “Quiet!”
 Ivan pulled away from Tig.
 “What’d ya tell her for?
 I liked seein’ her squirm.”

-“Jaden, Jaden…” Datura said, pushing Ivan aside.
+“Jaden, Jaden…” Datura pushed Ivan aside and inhaled a deep breath.
 “Hmm, somethin’ ‘bout ya.”

 Datura’s tentacles were crawling around on her head like fat worms trying to escape the sunlight.
 Several reached toward Jaden, sniffing her.